 For instance, because of its size, it is impossible to see the whole of Madagascar in few weeks, so, except you have several months of holiday, it will be best to prioritize the important things you want to see and plan around them.
 Even within your plans, you need to create some contingencies because things might not always go as you planned.

 The code word in Madagascar is “mora mora,” meaning, “slow slow”.
-The gist of it is that things are not done in a rush there; your flight might be cancelled or postponed for hours or even shifted to the next day and you may encounter some other delays, all you need do is take a breath and just suck up the magnificence of Madagascar.
+The gist of it is that things are not done in a rush there; your flight might be cancelled or postponed for hours or even shifted to the next day and you may encounter some other delays, all you need do is take a deep breath and just suck up the magnificence of Madagascar.

+Here is a practical one; the trip from the US to Madagascar, for instance, is not less than 15 hours, but it will see you cross at least 8 time zones depending on the coast you are travelling in from.
 You don’t want to finish such a long journey and end up in a crappy apartment as your hotel room.
-Worse still is to make the trip during Madagascar’s rainy season from November to May.
+Worse still is if you made the trip during Madagascar’s rainy season from November to May.

 Quite frequently, travellers are advised to use Madagascar tour companies to book the land portion of their vacation and book their international and internal flights separately.
 There are cost benefits in doing this but you have to be sure that you are choosing the right company.
 You should also carefully negotiate the details of the deal including the insurance package, the type of hotel you want and ask for a tour guide who can speak the language you understand (Malagasy and French are the popular languages in the country)and possibly ask if the deal covers your feeding.